 All Amarillo population data above are from the US Census Bureau.

-The population data for Amarillo are from the Census' American Community Survey 2017 5-year estimates and the Census' 2018 Population Estimates.
-The demographic data for Blue Mound, Grand Prairie, McKinney, and Meadow are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2017 5-year estimates, and were downloaded on 6 December 2018.
+The population data for Amarillo are from the Census' American Community Survey 2018 5-year estimates and the Census' 2019 Population Estimates.
+The demographic data for Beasley, Cashion Community, Dumas, Grand Prairie, and McKinney are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2018 5-year estimates, and were downloaded on 19 December 2019.
 Check out our FAQ section for more details.

 86% of people CANNOT find the data they're looking for on the US Census Bureau website.
 Source: Nielsen Norman Group